Fixing Adult Wobbly Tooth London

+At Emergency Dentist London Pro, Our highly skilled dentist provides treatment for the Adult Wobbly Tooth in London.
 A loose tooth in adulthood doesn’t occur without cause.
 You may initially notice looseness while brushing or flossing, or your dentist may notice some wobbling during a routine dental appointment.

 These are some common causes of wobbly and loose teeth in adults:

 - Gum disease.
 This is when a bacterial infection attacks your gums, tissue, and surrounding bones.

 - Teeth grinding.
 Unconsciously grinding or clenching your teeth can eventually damage your teeth and cause other complications like headaches and facial pain.

 - Injury.
 An injury to the mouth or facial area can also cause a loose tooth.
 This might happen if you fall and hit your mouth or experience other force to the mouth.

 Gum disease and Wobbly Tooth or Teeth Treatment